 However, this is far from the truth.
 Even though some cold emails can seem like spam, that’s only because they weren’t created the right way.

-When you take the right steps in your campaign, you can create a cold email strategy that will help you achieve great results.
+When you take the right steps in your campaign, you can create a cold email marketing campaign strategy that will help you achieve great results.

 Before you start sending out your emails, you have to know who will be receiving them.
 It’s not smart or efficient to contact random people.
 Instead, you need to create an email list of prospects and segment it.
 One of the best ways to choose prospects is based on the industry they’re in, or based on demographics.

-You don’t need a lot of prospects for your initial campaign, as a list of 20 high-quality prospects is enough to start your cold email marketing campaign.
+You don’t need a lot of prospects for your initial campaign.
+A list of 20 high-quality prospects is enough to start your cold email marketing campaign.
 However, if you write only one type of email, most of your prospects won’t react to it.
 If you want to create a good and personalized email copy, you need to segment your email list first.

-Email segmentation is the process of dividing all of your prospects into different groups based on categories such as age, gender, geographical location, interests, and industry.
-Once you’ve done this, you will have a much better idea of who you’re writing to and what kind of content they would enjoy reading.
+Email segmentation is the process of dividing all of your prospects into different groups.
+Those should be based on categories such as age, gender, geographical location, interests, and industry.
+Once you’ve done this, you will have better idea of who you’re writing to and what content they would enjoy.

 Personalize each email you send

-One of the easiest ways to ensure your email is sent straight to the spam or trash folder is to not personalize it.
-Even though personalization can be as simple as including the recipient’s first and last name, it will make all the difference in your cold email marketing campaign.
+The easiest way to ensure your email goes straight to the spam or trash folder is to not personalize it.
+Personalization can be as simple as including the recipient’s first and last name.
+It will make all the difference in your cold email marketing campaign.

 Emails with personalized subject lines generate 50% higher open rates, which will ultimately result in more replies.
-Another reason why personalization is important is that people want to feel like they’re talking to a real human being, not just a machine.
+Another reason why personalization is important is that people want to feel like they’re talking to a real human being.

-To achieve this, simply sign every email with your own name, and even include a picture if possible so your prospects can see the face behind your company.
+To achieve this, simply sign every email with your own name.
+Include a picture if possible so your prospects can see the face behind your company.

 Optimize each part of your email for best results